He grabbed two cups from the cupboard, without really thinking about it.

 "I said no."

 There stood her door and, again, the boy smirked.
-She had kicked a hole through it once, freaked the lot of guys out when the foot suddenly appeared in front of them.
-They had even taken her door away when she got too moody and depressed, after that, she was moody, depressed and angry.
+She had kicked a hole through it once, freaked a lot of guys out when the foot suddenly appeared in front of them.
+They had even taken her door away when she got too moody and depressed, after that, she was moody, depressed, angry and on display.

 A shiver ran through the boy's frame remembering just how hard it was to tick her off, but after you did…beware.
 Not only did the girl have an excellent memory for things or people who had the stupidity to upset her, but also she was very creative in the ways of getting those people back.

 He should know.
 Chris had been on the receiving end of her temper more than once in his short time with her.

 Two years were short compared to a lifetime.

 Ignoring that, he went to his room and slammed the door shut.